Skip to main content

 Coques

-Traditional Catalan flatbreads topped with vegetables, meat, or sweet ingredients.
-Similar to pizza but with unique Andorran toppings like spinach, pine nuts, and local cheese.
+Catalan flatbreads that come topped with vegetables, meat, or sweet fillings.
+Think of them as a relative of pizza, dressed in Andorran toppings like spinach, pine nuts, and local cheese.

 Truita de Carreroles